vinhqbui/vinhqbui.github.io/README copy.md

-## Welcome to Vinh Bui GitHub Pages
+## Welcome to GitHub Pages

-My name is Vinh Bui.
-I am an undergrad student at UC Berkeley, focusing on Business and Industrial Analytics.
-I have passion for digging data insigts and pattern.
-I strongly believe that if we use data correctly, we can make the world a better place.

-### My personal projects

-1. Gitlet
+You can use the [editor on GitHub](https://github.com/quocvinh2014/quocvinh2014.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for